Casual Culture History & Terrace Subculture

 Above: Its all about the wedge.
 A group of young casuals from the early 80s.

 The Old Bill were still on the lookout for the classic hooligan look of Dr. Martens boots, rolled up Levis and bomber jackets.
-It was a cleaver way to avoid police escorts and the spoil of a ruck.
+It was a clever way to avoid police escorts and the spoil of a ruck.
 The fashion caught on all around the globe with more expensive designer brands such as Burberry & Aquascutum becoming a must for any ‘match day’ attire and ‘away day’.

 The casual subculture reached its peak in the late eighties but by this time the authorities were wiser to the new found fashion sense.
 It was all about which firms looked the best, who had the best and most expensive gear.
 Poorer areas with higher unemployment that had firms were often ridiculed by the larger more richer firms for not sporting the right gear.